openvinotoolkit/openvino/docs/notebooks/263-latent-consistency-models-image-generation-with-output.rst

     vae_decoder = core.compile_model(VAE_DECODER_OV_PATH, device.value, ov_config)

 Model tokenizer and scheduler are also important parts of the pipeline.
-This pipeline is also uses Safety Checker, the filter for detecting that corresponding generated image contains “not-safe-for-work” (nsfw) content.
+This pipeline is also can use Safety Checker, the filter for detecting that corresponding generated image contains “not-safe-for-work” (nsfw) content.
 The process of nsfw content detection requires to obtain image embeddings using CLIP model, so additionally feature extractor component should be added in the pipeline.
 We reuse tokenizer, feature extractor,